jovotech/jovo-framework/docs/configuration/hosting/aws-lambda.md

 ![AWS Lambda Stack](../../img/jovo-aws-lambda.png)

-- [API Gateway](https://aws.amazon.com/api-gateway/): Let's you create an API to proxy requests to your Lambda function.
+- [API Gateway](https://aws.amazon.com/api-gateway/): Lets you create an API to proxy requests to your Lambda function.
 Learn more about the setup [here](#api-gateway).
 - [CloudWatch](https://aws.amazon.com/cloudwatch/): Collects monitoring data in the form of logs and metrics.
 - [DynamoDb](https://aws.amazon.com/dynamodb/): Database integration, allowing you to store user data in a NoSQL environment.
 Learn more about DynamoDb [here](https://www.jovo.tech/marketplace/jovo-db-dynamodb).
 - [S3](https://aws.amazon.com/s3/): Storage service, allowing you to store any amount of data in buckets.